all-in-one-of/snippets/CG_Pipelines.md

 ### Zbrush High
 - Use Dynamesh
 - Retopo by hand
-reordering subtools in ZBrush will also reorder them when exporting the FBX,
+(reordering subtools in ZBrush will also reorder them when exporting the FBX)

-## Scale
-real world scale if possible  (Houdini 1 U = 1m) (Zbrush ?)
+scale  ?/

 ### Designer
 - part by materials in one mesh.
 (Id's)

 # BAKE:

 - consistant texel
 - separate parts with alphas to second texture